jasonvan/prexel/planning/backlog.md

 ### Implementation

-#### Convert easy-entry into an XML representation of the fragment

-* Write code to process the different easy-entry strings [ IN PROGRESS ]
+#### General

 * Create a test setup [ COMPLETE ]
-    * Determine regex that is need for processing the easy-entry strings
 * Add Linux and Windows .sublime-keymap files

+#### Convert easy-entry into an XML representation of the fragment

+* Create parser for easy-entry strings
+* Write code to process the different easy-entry strings
 * Write code to generate XMI

 #### Use XML fragment to generate pretty-printed version of the diagram

+* Write code to take XML fragment and create pretty-printed version of diagram
+* Write code to take XML fragment and create source code version.
+* Write an adaptor to convert the XMI to some sort of object that each of the encoders knows how to handle.
+This way we can swapped out XMI setups if require.

 [TODO:Determine tasks]